3 Ways to Increase Workforce Productivity with Digital Strategy

 “Culture of growth” has recently become a buzzword in the L&D world.
 The approach that has the enablement of a growth mindset in its core is a subject to mention in discussions about the Future of Work.
 It’s been said that a culture of growth can help to adapt to new job roles and new technologies as well as increase the productivity and engagement of new generations of employees.
-So what is a culture of growth and why will its implementation benefit your business?
+So what is a culture of sales growth and why will its implementation benefit your business?

 Heidi Grant, Mary Slaughter and Andrea Derler from Neuroleadership Institute define a growth mindset as both the belief that skills and abilities can be improved and that developing your skills and abilities is the purpose of the work you do.
 A culture of growth is creating such an environment that is suitable for continuous improvement.
 By building a corporate ecosystem with a growth mindset, you drive your employees’ engagement and performance and, therefore, profits.
 Sounds good, right?